 It reaches a height of 20 to 25 feet, with a spread of 15 to 20.
 Grow it in full sun in zones 4 to 8.

-Only one kind of crape myrtle has fragrant flowers, and that's Lagerstroemia fauriei.
-This 10-foot plant is suited to zones 6 to 9.
+Lagerstroemia indica may be the best-known crape myrtle in the U.S., along with the hybrid cultivar, 'Natchez.'
+But only one kind of crape myrtle has truly fragrant flowers, and that's the Japanese type (Lagerstroemia fauriei).
+This 35-to-50-foot plant (25 to 35 feet wide) is suited to zones 6 to 10.
+Grow it in full sun.
 Beyond the smell of its flowers, its benefits include that:

 - Its powdery-mildew resistance is superior to that of other crape myrtles.